EA-Swin: An Embedding-Agnostic Swin Transformer for AI-Generated Video Detection: EA-Video Dataset

 First, for AI-generated videos, we leverage sources from previously published datasets.
 Video generators are selected based on the following criteria: 1) novelty of the generator; 2) generation quality (e.g., models that produce incoherent frames or meaningless content, such as T2VZ and MuseV, are excluded); 3) previously reported detection difficulty or accuracy \cite{ma2026onestopsolutionaigeneratedvideo,zhang2025physicsdriven_nsgvd,interno2025aigenerated_restrav}, excluding generators that are trivially distinguishable; 4) number of available videos per generator to ensure sufficient data; and 5) overall video quality, including prompt quality and video length.
 We collect AI-generated videos from multiple sources, including videos from AIGVD \cite{ma2026onestopsolutionaigeneratedvideo}, VidProM \cite{wang2024vidprom}, GenBusterX \cite{wen2025busterxmllmpoweredaigeneratedvideo} \& GenBusterX++ \cite{wen2026busterxunifiedcrossmodalaigenerated}, ViF \cite{li2025skyraaigeneratedvideodetection}, DeepTraceReward \cite{fu2025learninghumanperceivedfakenessaigenerated}, and AIGVE \cite{xiang2025aigvetoolaigeneratedvideoevaluation}.
 To maintain dataset balance, when a generator produces an excessive number of videos, we cap its contribution to between 4k--7k videos.

 In addition, we observe that many AI-generated videos are published on websites and social media platforms, making them a valuable data source.
 These videos are typically prompted by diverse users, are relatively long, and often undergo post-generation editing.
-To leverage this source, we scrape videos from websites offering AI video creation tools.
-According to their descriptions, these platforms generate videos using pretrained model and techniques such as prompt engineering, post-processing, or model fine-tuning.
-Specifically, we collect videos from OpenAI's Sora \cite{soraweb} website and other platforms, including DigenAI \cite{digenai}, ImaStudio \cite{ima}, Invideo \cite{invideo}, OpenArt \cite{openart}, and Pollo AI \cite{pollo}.
+To leverage this source, we collect AI-generated videos from publicly accessible platforms that provide video creation services.
+According to their descriptions, these platforms generate videos using pretrained models together with prompt engineering, post-processing, and fine-tuning strategies.
+We either create or obtain videos through OpenAI's Sora \cite{soraweb} and other platforms, including DigenAI \cite{digenai}, ImaStudio \cite{ima}, Invideo \cite{invideo}, OpenArt \cite{openart}, and Pollo AI \cite{pollo}.

 Regarding real videos, we construct a dataset with a comparable scale and diverse sources.
 We primarily use videos from PEVideo \cite{bolya2025perception-encoder,cho2025perceptionlm} and further diversify the dataset with videos from DVSC \cite{dvsc}, VidGen-1M \cite{tan2024vidgen1mlargescaledatasettexttovideo}, GamePhysics \cite{gamephysics}, and VideoGameQA \cite{taesiri2025videogameqabench}.
 Notably, some video game datasets contain non-physical artifacts caused by in-game bugs; we include these videos in the dataset to examine potential confusion between such artifacts and AI-generated content.